danielamlins/adr-template/ADR-template.md

 ## Decision

-The change that we're proposing or have agreed to implement.
+The change that we're proposing or have agreed to implement ("We will...").

 ## Consequences